mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 CRYSTALS-Dilithium, brings several advantages over other approaches to signature suites:

-- Post Quantum in nature - use of lattices and other approaches that should remain hard problems even when under attack utilizing quantum approaches
+- Post-quantum in nature - use of lattices and other approaches that should remain hard problems even when under attack utilizing quantum approaches
-- Simple implementation while maintaing security - a danger in many possible approaches to cryptography is that it may be possible inadvertantly introduce errors in code that lead to weakness or decreases in security level
+- Simple implementation while maintaining security - a danger in many possible approaches to cryptography is that it may be possible inadvertently introduce errors in code that lead to weakness or decreases in security level
-- Signature and Public Key Size - compared to other post quantum approaches a reasonable key size has been achieved that also preserves desired security properties
+- Signature and public key size - compared to other post-quantum approaches a reasonable key size has been achieved that also preserves desired security properties
-- Conservative parameter space - parameterization is utilized for the purposes of defining the sizes of marices in use, and thereby the number of polynomials described by the key material.
+- Conservative parameter space - parameterization is utilized for the purposes of defining the sizes of matrices in use, and thereby the number of polynomials described by the key material.
 - Parameter set adjustment for greater security - increasing this matrix size increases the number of polynomials, and thereby the security level